 Offer your soul to God, make him an oblation of your fasting, so that your soul may be a pure offering, a holy sacrifice, a living victim, remaining your own and at the same time made over to God.
 Whoever fails to give this to God will not be excused, for if you are to give him yourself you are never without the means of giving.

-This Lenten reading on prayer, fasting, and mercy by St. Peter Chrysologus is used by the Roman Catholic Church for the Office of Readings for Tuesday of the 3rd week of Lent and is excerpted from his Sermo 43: PL 52, 320, 322.
+This reading on almsgiving or mercy and its accompanying Lenten sacrifices is by St. Peter Chrysologus and is an excerpt from his Sermo 43: PL 52, 320, 322.
+It appears in the Roman Catholic Church for the Office of Readings for Tuesday of the third (3rd) week of Lent along with Exodus 32: 1-20.

 For a related brief podcast, listen to Dr. Italy as he speaks of FASTING: ITS VALUE AND LIMITATIONS.